kotaroooooooooo/cloudflare-pages/README.md

 A clean, minimal personal portfolio website for a Systems Engineer.

 Built with plain HTML, CSS, and vanilla JavaScript.
-No frameworks, no dependencies, no build step — just open `yamasaki.app` in a browser.
+No frameworks, no dependencies, no build step — just open `index.html` in a browser.

 ---